 Native American Flutes usually play one octave.
 This is because of the way they are designed.
 But again with some extra work, it is possible to make them play higher notes in the second register, above the octave note.

 Prana flutes are designed to play at least two semitones above the octave note, sometimes even three, giving you even more playing possibilities.
 If you want to see your specific key's fingerings for these higher register notes, have a look at my fingering charts.

 When playing a Native American Flute you can freely play the pentatonic scale without thinking and worrying about false notes.
 There are no mistakes.
 The mind becomes redundant and you can play from your heart.

-When a pentatonic flute also has a chromatic tuning added to it, it becomes possible to play a whole range of different notes, and opens op the door for playing western songs on it.
+When a pentatonic flute also has a chromatic tuning added to it, it becomes possible to play a whole range of different notes, and opens op the door for playing all types and styles of music, including western songs.
 And when designed in the right way, Native American Flutes can even play some notes in the second register.